-Figure 3 shows a result of applying the software to the music example in Figure 1 (Mozart's Rondo, K.494).1 As indicated above, the software generates a matrix containing a set of possible analyses.
-The software includes a number of mechanisms for assigning a score to each segment (e.g., the minimum total number of notes in this segment and all its descendents), and a mechanism for pruning the matrix so that only segments with the best score are retained.
+Figure 3 shows a result of applying an earlier version of the software to the music example in Figure 1 (Mozart's Rondo, K.494).1 As indicated above, the software generates a matrix containing a set of possible analyses.
+The software included a number of mechanisms for assigning a score to each segment (e.g., the minimum total number of notes in this segment and all its descendents), and a mechanism for pruning the matrix so that only segments with the best score are retained.